lucky-media/guidelines/src/content/docs/testing/backend.md

 ### Pest Tests

-Pest is a testing framework built on top of PHPUnit, offering a cleaner syntax and ease of use.
-Install Pest using Composer:
+[Pest](https://pestphp.com/) is a testing framework built on top of PHPUnit.
+It uses a cleaner, more readable syntax.
+Install it with:

 ```bash
 composer require pestphp/pest --dev
 ```

-Once installed, Pest tests can be created alongside unit and feature tests.
-Pest tests are cleaner and more readable.
+Pest tests live alongside your unit and feature tests.
+Here's the same feature test written in Pest:

 ```php
 // Pest Test example